 Art is Language: Connecting to Ourselves and Others

 Art speaks.
 This is a collaborative and interactive offering combining music, dance, acting, poetry, and visual arts.
-We will explore how many ways can we have a conversation.
+We will explore how many ways we can have a conversation.
 Can we paint an argument?
 Can we dance our self-advocacy?
 Can we express grief with a drum?
 Or what if we can move like a painting?
 Or paint music?
-Delving into self-advocacy, self-expression, social and emotional learning, and healthy risk-taking: we will connect with ourselves and others through the joy of art.
+Delving into self-advocacy, self-expression, social and emotional learning, and healthy risk-taking, we will connect with ourselves and others through the joy of art.
 Crafted with universal design and accessibility, this is a wonderful way to practice community across differences.

 Duration: 45-120 minute range; Participant Type: Early Learners (Pre-K), Early Elementary (K-3), Upper Elementary (4-6), Middle School (5-8), Folks with Disabilities, Teens & Young Adults, Adults, High School (9-12), Older Adults – General, Older Adults – Memory Care, Intergenerational; Participant type customizations: Evie has taught this with all ages and abilities.
 She uses visuals, adaptive technology, many ways of offering instructions and many different pathways to participation.
 This is a great offering for memory care where participants can focus on playfully connecting in lots of different ways and for non-verbal or non-traditional communicators.
 Offering limitation: Best group size is 10-15.
 Can discuss how to accommodate larger groups.